CogComp/open-eval/learner/README.md

 # About

 The learner endpoint is built to be used alongside the [Open Eval](https://github.com/IllinoisCogComp/open-eval) system.
+The Open
-This system is meant to test your learner, and will send instances to you for you to label and send back.
+Eval system will test your learner and record previous runs in a central place.
+In order to do this it will send instances your learner label and send back.
 To ease this process we have built the learner endpoint, which will take care of most of these communications for you.

 # How to Use